Completing the Square

 Solve the quadratic equation 2x2 – 5x – 3 = 0 by completing the square.

-This equation is easily factored.
-(2x + 1)(x – 3) = 0.
+This equation is easily factored: (2x + 1)(x – 3) = 0.
 See, we're almost done already.
-But the problem says we have to solve it by completing the square, so we have to go through with it.
+But the problem says we need to solve it by completing the square, so we've gotta go through with it.
 At least we can easily check our answer.

-There is one important thing we need to point out here before continuing: completing the square will work only if a = 1.
+There's one important thing we need to point out here before continuing: completing the square will work only if a = 1.
+That means we need to get rid of that 2 in front of the x2 somehow.
 If you don't do that, terrible things will happen to you.
 Oh, and you'll get the problem wrong.

 (2x2 – 5x – 3 = 0) ÷ 2